 Nurses often cannot find gainful employment because of the stigma of being investigated, or because the board has reported them to federal provider databases even though the nurse’s charges remain non-adjudicated.
 Tragically, even if the nurse’s charges are ultimately dismissed her reputation has been destroyed and her career leveled.
 Nurse’s and their families are suffering enormous loss and undue stress that impacts them financially, emotionally and physically.
 Though the board does have a duty to protect the public for from unfit nurses, they do not have to do so in a way that is cruel, over such extended periods of time.

-Baylor University law professor, Ron Beal, is recognized as a state authority on administrative law and is quoted the following news piece in the series of Austin Chronicle's story regarding Dr. Robert Van Boven's case
+Baylor University law professor, Ron Beal, is recognized as a state authority on administrative law and is quoted the following news piece in the series of Austin Chronicle's story regarding Dr. Robert Van Boven's case.

 “Every SOAH ALJ knows that from now on, when they rule against an agency, they will be provided no protection from the Chief Judge and most likely will be fired.
 How does that sit well for Texas citizens fighting for their job that is being threatened by a regulatory agency?
 The entire SOAH agency has been 'polluted,' and it will take a miracle for the ALJs to continue deciding cases on the merits."